 - Plastic boxes.
 These are optional, but it never hurts to get a few of those.
 They’re great if you have a lot of detergents to store in one place.
 It’s a good idea to also use a plastic box for the essentials.

 - Fillings.
-The boxes (especially the largest ones) will most likely have gaps of air that would increase the possibility for something getting damaged.
-For this, you need to fill these gaps.
-You can use bubble wrap, old newspapers, packing paper, packaging peanuts, old rags, or even items of clothing you have no place for.
+The boxes will have gaps of air that would increase the possibility of damage.
+To fill the gaps, you need bubble wrap, old newspapers, packing paper, packaging peanuts, old rags, or even items of clothing you have no place for.

 - Stretch wrap.
-Use it to carefully wrap your furniture in order to protect it from scratching during the move.
+For carefully wrapping your furniture to protect it from scratching during the move.

 - List.
-After the boxes are packed, closed and labeled, it’s a good idea to make a list of all the boxes to make sure none of them get lost.
+After the boxes are packed, closed and labelled, it’s a good idea to make a list of all the boxes to make sure none of them gets lost.

 Packing Tips for Moving House – The Living Room

 Once it’s time to pack, start with the most obvious place, the one you won’t mind being full of boxes for a while – the living room.